Cooke has career-high 31, No. 1 South Carolina tops Georgia - WHIZ News

+Abrahamson-Henderson described Boston as “the No. 1 player in the country” and said holding the star to four points was “amazing.”

+“We really were beat by one kid,” Abrahamson-Henderson said, referring to Cooke.

-Aliyah Boston, the reigning AP Player of the Year, scored a season-low four points, her second consecutive game in single figures.
-Boston made only one of six shots from the field and had five rebounds.
+Boston, the reigning AP Player of the Year, recorded her second consecutive game in single figures.
+The 6-foot-5 senior made only one of six shots from the field and had five rebounds.

 No other South Carolina player scored in double figures.